 Gorilla trekking in Uganda is done in the tropical rain forests of Bwindi impenetrable forest national park and Mgahinga gorilla national park both in southwestern Uganda.
 The two national parks shelter 13 habituated gorilla families 12 of which reside in Bwindi and 1 in Mgahinga gorilla national park.
 Uganda is an end pint for most gorilla trekkers which sheltering the highest population of gorillas roughly 480 in Bwindi impenetrable forest national park and Mgahinga gorilla national park.
 Gorilla prices are similar in these two national parks.

 Unlike gorilla trekking prices, gorilla habituation will keep at 1500usd allowing travelers to spend half day with the gorillas.
-Uganda wildlife authority is responsible for issuing out these permits.
+Uganda wildlife authority is responsible for issuing out these permits to all travelers coming for gorilla safaris in Uganda to Bwindi impenetrable forest national park and Mgahinga gorilla national park forest .
 All permits require advance booking and payment of the booking fee is highly recommended to ensure timely allocation of gorilla families and avoid disappointments at the last hour.
 Gorilla habituation allow travelers to walk along with a group of conservationists, researchers and gorilla doctors to train the wild gorillas to get familiar with people.